JayThibs/hyperdrive-vs-automl-plus-deployment/README.md

 Now that the model is deployed, we can send a request to the model endpoint to get back the prediction results.
 Before that, it's important to register the testing data (`x_new`) so that we can send an example to the endpoint.

 ![imgs/automl_endpoint_request_response.png](https://github.com/JayThibs/hyperdrive-vs-automl-plus-deployment/blob/main/imgs/automl_endpoint_request_response.png)

+As we can see, the deployment worked and we were able to get a prediction back!

 I also enabled Applications Insight, where we can have a look of the at requests to the endpoint: